KelsyT/my-digital-garden/_notes/coding/Conditional tests/An elif test executes when true in sequence.md

 title: An elif test executes when true in sequence
 ---

 When more than two possible situations need to be tested, use an `elif`.
-In an [[Abn if-elif-else chain tests if one specific condition is true|if-elif-else chain]], only one block of code is executed.
+In an [[An if-elif-else chain tests if one specific condition is true|if-elif-else chain]], only one block of code is executed.
 It runs each [[Conditional tests make decisions|conditional test]] in order until one is true.
 When it is true, the code following that test is executed and Python skips the rest of the tests.

 ```python
 #amusemusnt park